fluffy/ietf/snowflake/draft-jennings-dispatch-snowflake.md

-Also to ensure receiver's consent for sending the media, the sender should follow the procedures in XXXX_consent_freshness to get the consent and it is also RECOMMENDED that the sender perform consent procedures via  the backchannel as well.
+Also to ensure receiver's consent for sending the media, the sender should follow the procedures in XXXX_consent_freshness to get the consent and it is also RECOMMENDED that the sender perform consent procedures via  the backchannel as well by requesting the Receiver Agent to send the "Stun Ping" message providing the candidate information.
+It does so by sending the "Stun Ping Request" message for which consent is asked for.
-This will ensure reliable consent verification in the case STUN messages are lost.

 Below picture captures one instance of protocol exchange where the Receiver Agent indicates the Sender Agent to carry out the